-Like cocaine, people often snort Ritalin to get a sudden burst of energy.
-(Users crush pills into a powder.)
 High school and college students flock to these pills, seeing them as a study aid and general stimulant.
 While students may think they’re taking a relatively harmless drug, they’re actually establishing a hazardous relationship with a serious medication.

 Side effects of Ritalin include:

 Heavy Ritalin abuse can result in strokes and heart problems.
 Like other intense stimulants, the medication elevates heart rate and blood pressure and weakens heart muscles.
 Over time, this can leave the heart vulnerable to failure.